banner image

 clock

-Key Elements of a Supply Chain
+Key Elements of a Supply Chain (Common to B2B and B2C)

 The key elements remain the same in any supply chain; however, their execution might be different in each model.
 A supply chain management, with these key elements, can provide strategic advantages in improved customer relationships and satisfaction, while ensuring the efficiency, performance, and growth of the business.